 Pumpkin is a key ingredient in our superfood treats and clean protein dog food.
 If you'd like to up the pumpkin a bit, you can include a small amount of plain pumpkin puree with either a treat or their food.

 This can be a good way to get your dog used to the taste of pumpkin if they don't want to eat it on its own.

 Put It in a Kong Toy

 You can also add some pumpkin to your dog's Kong toy.
-The next time you need to distract your furry friend, add some peanut butter or yogurt to the Kong and mix in a bit of pumpkin.
+The next time you need to distract your furry friend, add some peanut butter to the Kong and mix in a bit of pumpkin.
 Your dog will be overjoyed at the challenge of extracting the treat from the toy, and they'll get lots of essential nutrients at the same time.

 Steps to Take Before Dogs Eat Pumpkins

 It's clear at this point that pumpkins are safe and healthy for dogs to eat.
 However, just like you need to exercise caution when feeding your dog apples or other table foods, you also need to consider a couple of things before giving your dog pumpkin, including the following: